 3 Polish Saints Who Help Us Understand Divine Mercy

-In two days we will celebrate Divine Mercy Sunday which was established by Pope Saint John Paul II in 2000.
-But Christ’s unfathomable mercy has been available to us long before the Church officially instituted a day to celebrate it.
+Pope Saint John Paul II instituted Divine Mercy Sunday in 2000.
+But Christ’s unfathomable mercy has been available to us long before the Church officially established a day to celebrate it.
 Saint Paul, one of the first Christians, was eager to remind us of that:

 “But God, who is rich in mercy, because of the great love he had for us, even when we were dead in our transgressions, brought us to life with Christ, raised us up with him, and seated us with him in the heavens in Christ Jesus…”